 - Glacier melt runoff and response to climate change in the Himalayas and Pacific Northwest

-- Climate-change adaptation and resilience in high mountain communities
+- Adaptation and resilience in high mountain communities

 - Critical physical geography and reflexivity in science